-lessly combined in a concept called multi-navigation, which switches back and forth from laser to inertial guidance without stopping the vehicle," adds Russell.
+"Both navigation methods can be seamlessly combined in a concept called multi-navigation, which switches back and forth from laser to inertial guidance without stopping the vehicle," added Russell.
 "This allows the AGVs to move throughout a plant and outside, where one system alone may not have access to the physical surroundings or weather conditions necessary to support that system."